-- 1. Be able to apply scientific reasoning to investigate questions, and utilize scientific tools such as microscopes and laboratory equipment to collect and analyze data. - 2.
-Use critical thinking and scientific problem-solving to make informed decisions in the laboratory. - 3.
+1. Be able to apply scientific reasoning to investigate questions, and utilize scientific tools such as microscopes and laboratory equipment to collect and analyze data.

+- 2. Use critical thinking and scientific problem-solving to make informed decisions in the laboratory. - 3.
 Communicate effectively the results of investigations. - 4.
-Describe the characteristics of life. - 5.
-Explain the reasoning used by scientists. - 6.
-Identify the basic properties of substances needed for life. - 7.
-Compare and contrast the structures, reproduction, and characteristics of viruses, prokaryotic cells, and eukaryotic cells. - 8.
-Describe the structure of cell membranes and the movement of molecules across a membrane. - 9.
-Identify the substrates, products, and important chemical pathways in metabolism. - 10.
-Identify the principles of inheritance and solve classical genetic problems. - 11.
-Identify the chemical structures, synthesis, and regulation of nucleic acids and proteins. - 12.
-Describe the unity and diversity of life and the evidence for evolution through natural selection.
+Demonstrate knowledge of modern evolutionary synthesis, natural selection, Mendelian inheritance, micro and macroevolution, and speciation. - 5.
+Distinguish between phylogenetic relationships and classification schemes. - 6.
+Identify the major phyla of life with an emphasis on plants and animals, including the basis for classification, structural and physiological adaptations, evolutionary history, and ecological significance. - 7.
+Describe basic animal physiology and homeostasis as maintained by organ systems. - 8.
+Compare different sexual and asexual life cycles noting their adaptive advantages. - 9.
+Illustrate the relationship between major geologic change, extinctions, and evolutionary trends.

-Student Requirements for Completion of the Course Lecture Topics/ Exams - Biology 1406 Summer 2014
+Student Requirements for Completion of the Course Lecture Topics/ Exams - Biology 1407 Spring 2014

-EXAM I Wed, Jun 18
+EXAM I